After A Meal Chapter 8

 The Hormonal Orchestra: Key Players in Postprandial Metabolism

 • Insulin: The most prominent hormone, insulin is released from the pancreas in response to rising blood glucose levels after a meal.
-Its primary role is to facilitate glucose uptake from the bloodstream into cells, preventing hyperglycemia (high blood sugar).
+Its primary role is to allow glucose uptake from the bloodstream into cells, preventing hyperglycemia (high blood sugar).
 Insulin also promotes glycogen synthesis (glucose storage in the liver and muscles) and lipogenesis (fat storage).

 • Glucagon-like peptide-1 (GLP-1): This incretin hormone, released from the intestines, plays a vital role in glucose homeostasis.
 GLP-1 stimulates insulin secretion, suppresses glucagon (a hormone that raises blood sugar), and promotes satiety, contributing to feelings of fullness and reduced food intake.